jiachenliu1128/CS410_Tech_Review/README.md

 Added a custom training loop (3 epochs, minibatching) to produce meaningful accuracy.

+Transformer need to be trained separately

+data split

 # Similarity
 What this task is:
 Measure how similar two sentences are based on their embeddings (semantic textual similarity).